thalsi/Angualr-12/README.md

 - metadata proparties in a JSON format.
 - there are lot of metadata for expamles @Components, @ngModule ,@Input, @Output..
 - @Service not a decoatator.have to use the @injecble for angualr services.

+### 3.Template Syntax

+- A template is a chunk of HTML.
+- just like regular HTML, but with a lot more functionality.
+- Control the UX/UI by coordinating data between the class and the template.

+1. Interpolation.
+2. Template statements.
+3. Binding syntax.
+4. Property binding.
+5. Attribute, class, and style bindings.
+6. Event binding.
+7. Two-way binding.
+8. Built-in directives.
+9. Template reference variables.
+10. Inputs and Outputs.
+11. Template expression operators.
+12. SVG in templates.